ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 ### Containers vs Virtual Machines

-While containers are very similar to a VM in that they both allow you to run applications in isolation with all dependencies and required software, VMs require a whole OS, which means they are very slow and resource heavy.
-Containers are built from images, which can be thought of a lightweight version of an OS that has only the required processes and dependencies to run the application, making them much faster and take up less resources.
+While containers are very similar to a VM in that they both allow you to run applications on any machine in isolation with all dependencies and required software, VMs require a whole OS, which means they are very slow and resource heavy.
+Containers are built from images, which can be thought of as a lightweight version of an OS that has only the required processes and dependencies to run the application, making them much faster and take up less resources.
 Essentially, containers directly address the cons of using VMs, while also keeping their benefits.

-### Why use Containerization for courses?
+### Why use containerization for courses?

-Since containers are portable packages of software, they will be used to package all required software for a certain course, which allows for easy and convenient setup.
+Since containers are portable packages of software, they will be used to package all required software for a certain course.
 It will trivialize the setup process between all classes that choose to use containerization to package their software in this manner, while also being quick and OS-independent.

 Being able to use containers will also be important beyond the courses here at UCR.
 The use of containers across the world has been increasing among both personal users/developers and the industry.
 The popularity of containerization and Docker itself has been increasing.
 [StackOverflow's 2020 Developer Survey](https://www.section.io/engineering-education/why-is-docker-so-popular/#The_popularity_of_Docker:~:text=The%20popularity%20of%20Docker) shows just how fast Docker has been growing.
 With the service growing more popular, we want to incorporate it into our courses to give everyone more experience with containerization software, while also making it incredibly useful.